 What loss or destruction are you grieving today?
 Trust and believe that death and destruction have lost their sting.
 Renovation and rebuilding always start with demolition.
 What New Thing is God building in you?
 Dare to perceive it.
 It may not take the form we expect.
 But His Ways are always higher.
 He will bring us from hollowed to hallowed again.
 Wait for it.

-If you enjoyed this post, feel free to Share or Subscribe to receive weekly new post delivered to your Inbox.
+Subscribe to receive new posts delivered to your Inbox.